-This scholarship is open to clinicians and health professionals who wish to conduct a new research project in the field of recovery following acquired brain injury.
-The award is valued at $5000 and needs to be utilised over a period of one year.
-All applications must meet the eligibility criteria and responsibilities of the scholarship which can be accessed here.
+This scholarship is open to clinicians, health professionals and students who wish to conduct a new research project in the field of recovery following acquired brain injury.
+This year there two awards on offer, each valued at $5,000, to be utilised over a period of one year.
+All applications must meet the eligibility criteria and responsibilities of the scholarship which are outlined in this eligibility criteria document.

-Applications will be reviewed by the Summer Foundation Scholarship Sub Committee mid to late October 2016.
-The successful candidate will be announced at the Allen Martin Lecture in November 2016.
+Applications will be reviewed by the Summer Foundation Scholarship Sub Committee in early November 2019 and the award winners will be announced at the Allen Martin Lecture in late November 2019.

 This scholarship acknowledges the work of Allen Martin who showed great dedication and support towards advancing clinical knowledge and practice for people with complex brain injury, with particular emphasis on slow stream neurological rehabilitation.